 - Universal, 150watt CO2 Laser cutter with a 32” x 18” size bed

-You can find most of these materials available for sale in the OCAD Plastic Shop, Wood Shop and in Above Ground Art Supplies.
+You can find most of these materials available for sale in the OCAD U Plastic Shop, the Wood Shop and at local art supply stores.

 Please note that for safety reasons there are some materials that we will not cut: